 A single raccoon in a tree may not be a large issue, but a nest of raccoons will be.
 Remove raccoons from a tree with these tips:

-- Place live traps to cage and remove the raccoons.
+- Place live traps at the base of the tree to cage and remove the raccoons.

 - Install sheet metal or raccoon guards to the trunks of your trees to prevent climbing.

 - Clean up fruit or nuts dropped by the tree to remove food sources for raccoons.

 There’s no evidence to suggest that home remedies like castor oil, hot pepper spray, or ammonia, or store-bought repellents will deter raccoons.